The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 Only in this way does our approach have a purpose and gives us a fruit, noted by many… but above all through peace of heart and the elevation of our feeling to a level that sums up both the visible and the holy and invisible into a natural and complete whole.

-Parents go to bed very early, as they wake up every night for Mass, which lasts from 2:00 AM to about 6:00 AM.
+The parents go to bed very early, as they wake up every night for the Mass that lasts from 2:00 AM to about 6:00 AM.

 Order of services: Matins begins at two o’clock after midnight.
 At one o’clock the alarm bells toll.
 Up to two all monks make their canons in their cells.
-Between two and five is the service of Matins and St. Liturgy, after which the monks retire to their cells for two hours of rest, and then go out to various public hearings.
+Between two and five is the service of Matins and St. Liturgy, after which the monks retire to their cells for two hours of rest, and then go out for various community obediences.

-At four o’clock in the afternoon, Vespers is performed, then the meal is served and again they gather at the church for Vespers and the Akathist of the Annunciation.
-From eight in the evening to one at night, one goes to rest.
+At four o’clock in the afternoon, Vespers is celebrated, then dinner is served and again they gather at the church for Compline and the akathist of the Annunciation.
+From eight in the evening to one in the morning, people go to rest.

-In a monastery with even stricter discipline like Esphigmenou (schismatic Greek monastery), the service starts at 1:00.
+In a monastery with an even stricter discipline such as Esphigmenou (schismatic Greek monastery), the service begins at 1:00 a.m.

-In Romanian hermitages pilgrims (who are accommodated and fed free of charge) are generally not required to attend so early, but are expected to appear at Mass starting at 4:00.
+In Romanian hermitages, pilgrims (who are accommodated and fed free of charge) are generally not obliged to attend so early, but they are expected to appear at the liturgy starting at 4:00 a.m.
 Our opinion is that not a moment should be wasted and that participation in any service or prayer is mandatory for an authentic seeker.

 However, in Esphigmenou a parent passes through the cells of guests, waking them up and calling them to Mass as early as 2:00 AM.